MamMark/ubuntu_dev/README.md

 # General Notes
 #

-## Note that when using Apple MAC OSX for host machine, care needs to be taken with file names
-## since MAC has case-insensitive naming but Linux is case-sensative
+## Add these Vagrant plugins

+vagrant plugin install vagrant-vbguest

 ## Published vagrant boxes can be found on http://tinyprod.net/boxes/

-## COMMAND to install a previously built and published box (example)
+## Example on how to install a previously built and published box

 curl -O -L "http://tinyprod.net/boxes/ubuntu_dev-basic_2016-08-30.box" vagrant box add ubuntu_dev/basic ubuntu_dev-basic_2016-08-30.box --force

+## When using Apple MAC OSX for host machine, care needs to be taken with file names
+## since MAC has case-insensitive naming but Linux is case-sensative

+## user must have account on tinyprod.net that has permission to upload files

+ssh danome@tinyprod.net -p 23456

+## Global provisioning statements are added to your ~/.vagrant.d/Vagrantfile
+##   see https://github.com/geerlingguy/drupal-vm/issues/681 for bogus tty error msg workaround

+Vagrant.configure("2") do |config|
+  config.vm.boot_timeout = 700
+  # Fixes "stdin: is not a tty" and "mesg: ttyname failed : Inappropriate ioctl for device" messages --> mitchellh/vagrant#1673
+  device.vm.provision :shell , inline: "(grep -q 'mesg n' /root/.profile && sed -i '/mesg n/d' /root/.profile && echo 'Ignore the previous error, fixing this now...') || exit 0;"
+  # ... other stuff
+end

+## UTC is the default datetime for all boxes.
+## User should explicitly set date time in their Vagrantfile like this:

+$set_date = <<SCRIPT
+  export area=America
+  export zone=Los_Angeles
+  export path=/usr/share/zoneinfo/$area/$zone
+  echo $path
+  echo "$area/$zone" > /tmp/timezone
+  cp -f /tmp/timezone /etc/timezone
+  cp -f $path /etc/localtime
+SCRIPT
+## and then add something like this:
+  config.vm.provider "virtualbox" do |vb, override|
+    override.vm.provision :shell, inline: $set_date
+  end

 #######################################################################################################